JeffJames1/blog/create_webhook.md

 *	Open the “List webhooks” request
 *	Click “Send”
   *	The list will now contain your webhook
-## Monitoring
+## Monitoring after the webhook and flow are created
 *	New extract refreshes/successes/failures will be posted to the channel

 ![image of teams message](images/webooks_and_teams/teams_message.png)
 *	The message shows an ID for whoever created the flow, but updating passwords, etc. is not required for that user
+  * That's why we used the flowbot
-*	We only monitor failures.
+*	On my team, we only monitor failures and only for key pieces of content.
 The volume of traffic is too high beyond that.
 *	The resource name could be used to construct more sophisticated routing if needed